lun0522/lighter/README.md

 forward declarations, but we no longer need to do the same for other wrappers like **Swapchain** and **Pipeline**.
 When wrappers need to interact with each other, we would pass the original Vulkan objects as much as we can, so that wrappers don't need to depend on each other.
-For on-screen rendering, we created a window context, which holds a basic context and other members related to the
+For onscreen rendering, we created a window context, which holds a basic context and other members related to the
 window: